AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

       - Download exercise (.ipynb): <a href="../exercises/Exercise_4LogisticRegressionSKLearn.ipynb" download>Exercise 4</a>

-    You can do the same thing in RapidMiner, it is straightforward, try it, you can see my video on how to build a RapidMiner model here.

 ## Logistic regression example with cross entropy

 Let us look at the following dataset: